Convex-Dev/design/papers/convex-whitepaper.md

 * **Convenience** - developers need not be concerned with manual memory management.
 In general, this is a significant productivity gain.
 * **Performance** Given a focus on immutable data, garbage collection offers significant performance advantages because references can be shared internally within the CVM implementation, as opposed to relying on expensive "copy on write" approaches.
-* **Security** - Mistakes in memory management are one of the most common types of defect, often resulting in significant security issues (e.g. "buffer overruns").
+* **Security** - Mistakes in memory management are one of the most common defect types, often resulting in significant security issues (e.g. "buffer overruns").
 Such risks are generally unacceptable for smart contract code securing significant digital assets.

 Short lived objects are garbage collected by the host runtime (the JVM).
 This will happen for most temporary objects created during the execution of CVM code.
 For those data values that are persisted to long term storage (e.g. because they become part of the updated CVM state), the host runtime may garbage-collect the in-memory copy.

-Peer operators may also choose to either garbage collect old persisted state from long term storage, or alternatively maintain old state for historical analysis.
+Peer operators may also choose to either garbage collect old data from long term storage, or alternatively maintain old data for historical analysis.
 Peers are only required to maintain object information necessary to execute the consensus algorithm (belief structures plus the proportion of CVM state relating to Peer information and stakes).
 For more details, see the section on Convergent Immutable Storage.

 ### Storage System